shahgem/shahgem/README.md

 ### PO Decision Engine

-A boardroom-grade purchase intelligence application for smarter inventory, vendor, cash-flow, and procurement decisions.
+A purchase intelligence and decision-support application designed for smarter inventory, vendor, cash-flow, and procurement decisions.

 **Business value:**